rack-app/rack-app/README.md

   * so you can choose what type of serialization you want without any enforced convention
 * static file serving so you can mount even filesystem based endpoints too
 * built in testing module so your app can be easily written with BDD approach
-* made with performance in mind so your app don't lose time by your framework
 * per endpoint middleware definitions
   * you can define middleware stack before endpoints and it will only applied to them, similar like protected method workflow
 * File Upload and file download in a efficient and elegant way with minimal memory consuming